Regenerative Neuroimmunology Research

-The Imitola Lab has maintained a focus in developing translational human models of neuroinflammation and education of trainees in the field of regenerative neuroimmunology.
-We have contributed with the understanding of the immune signals that facilitate migration of neural stem cells to areas of injury (Proc Natl Acad Sci U S A. 2004.)
-The intrinsic capacity of neural progenitor to respond to immune cytokines and being target in inflammation in vitro.
-In vivo effects of inflammation in neural stem cell niches, Oligodendrocyte progenitors cells in models of Multiple Sclerosis.
+We focus on developing human models of neuroinflammation and education of trainees in the field of regenerative neuroimmunology.
+We have contributed 1) to the understanding mechanisms of migration of neural stem cells (NSCs) to areas of inflammation (Proc Natl Acad Sci U S A. 2004.).
+2) The intrinsic capacity of NSCs to respond to immune cytokines and being target in inflammation.
+3) In vivo effects of inflammation on NSCs niches, Oligodendrocyte progenitors cells and lack of remyelination in animal models of Multiple Sclerosis.
 (Ann Neurol.
 2011 May;69(5):878-91).
-In addition, the generation of a new model of microglia from patient monocytes, (Sci Transl Med.
-2017 Dec 20;9:421) as well as tools to analyze phenotype-genotype relationships of iPSCs models of neurological diseases (EMBO Mol Med.
-2017 Dec;9(12):1742).

-Impact of immunity on NSCs in models of Multiple Sclerosis (MS).
+Impact of immunity on NSCs/OPCs programs in models of MS.

 ![]() ![]() |